How to remove /public from Laravel URL? [SOLVED]

 Method 2: Using .htaccess

-The .htaccess (Hypertext Access) file is a configuration file used by Apache web servers to control the directory in which it resides and its subdirectories.
-It can be used for various purposes like URL redirection, URL shortening, and more.
-In the context of Laravel, the .htaccess file is commonly used to remove public from URL, especially when you don't have access to edit Apache or Nginx server configurations.
+The .htaccess file is a configuration file that is used by Apache web servers to control the directory it’s in and its subdirectories.
+It’s perfect for URL shortening, redirection and other uses.
+In Laravel, the .htaccess file comes in handy when you’re trying to remove public from your URL but cannot edit Nginx or Apache server configurations.

 Below are the steps to remove public from URL using the .htaccess file method: